EU sanctions list

 14.03.2025 11:55

 The Hungarian government has used a veto threat to force the removal of several Russian oligarchs from an EU sanctions list.
-Hungary had threatened to veto the extension of the Russia sanctions - once again.
+Hungary put a possible veto against the extension of the Russia sanctions on the table as a means of exerting pressure.

 Among those freed is Vyacheslav Moshe Kantor.
-The majority owner of the Russian fertilizer manufacturer Akron, who holds Russian, British and Israeli citizenship, has been on the EU sanctions list since April 2022.
+The majority owner of the Russian fertilizer manufacturer Akron, who holds Russian, British and Israeli citizenship, has been on the EU's sanctions list since April 2022.

 Former President of the National Council stands up for Kantor